Did nobody ever tell you that healthy food can taste great and boost your mood? Forget boring fad diets and choose feel good food!

 Probiotics control the type and amount of bacteria in your gut, which is thought to have a significant effect on your mood.

 You can take probiotic supplements, or you can try to eat more yogurt, sauerkraut, kefir, and miso.

-Kombucha is full of mood-boosting probiotics, and has become a popular and very delicious soft drink!
+Kombucha is also full of mood-boosting probiotics and has become a popular soft drink in recent times!

-People who suffer from obesity face many serious health problems, and not all of them are physical.
+People who suffer from obesity face many serious health problems.
+However, not all of them are physical.